MaxSvargal/node-vk-music-sync/README.md

   ```sh
   npm install -g node-vk-music-sync
   ```
-3. You need to fill email/telephone and password in */usr/local/lib/npm_modules/node-vk-music-sync/profiles/main.json* or create new config for support multiple accounts.
+3. Fill email/telephone and password in */usr/local/lib/node_modules/node-vk-music-sync/profiles/main.json* or create new config for multiple accounts support.
 And as you can change maximum download threads and directory for download (by default in current folder).
   ```json
   {
     "email": "youremail@example.com",